themesberg/flowbite/content/getting-started/blazor.md

       </li>
     </ul>
 </div>
 ```

 You have now successfully installed and configured Tailwind CSS and Flowbite into a Blazor project.
-[Learn more](https://github.com/themesberg/flowbite-blazor) about the Flowbite-Blazor library and how to customize it to your project.
+[Learn more](https://github.com/themesberg/flowbite-blazor) about the Flowbite Blazor library and how to customize it to your project.